microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ontokenissuancestartcustomextension.md

 ---
 title: "onTokenIssuanceStartCustomExtension resource type"
-description: "Custom extension to invoke when handling an onTokenIssuanceStart event."
+description: "Custom extension to invoke when handling the event when a token is about to be issued to your application."
 author: "soneff"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"